Personal Injury Claim: Our Solicitors Answer Your Questions

 Compensation depends on many factors, but guideline payout amounts for different injuries can be found in the PIAB Book of Quantum.
 Or, if you wish to look up an estimate of the typical compensation for an injury, you might find a personal injury claim calculator useful; many of these calculators can be found online.

 Q 8.
 Will the matter go to court?
 And will the case be in the media?

 Not normally.
 Most, probably over 90%, of personal injury cases are settled before reaching a stage of having to go to court.
 Usually, if the case ends up in court it’s because the parties involved have failed to agree on a compensation outcome.
 But, your solicitor will still prepare your case as if it will be presented in the courts.

 Other times that personal injury cases end up in court are due to the Personal Injuries Board declining the case; this could be due to the nature of the claim, time frames involved, issues with the insurance company or the claimant’s medical prognosis.

 You will sometimes read about compensation payouts in the media.
 But the majority of claims won’t be in the news.
 Claims might make the headlines if there’s a high profile individual or organisation involved; a large settlement agreed; or, the case is particularly unusual, e.g a lady sued Starbucks for putting too much ice in her… iced coffee!
 Yes, this happened.

 In Gibson & Associates Solicitors we have a dedicated Personal Injury team with specialisms in injury law, from minor accidents to catastrophic injury, and medical negligence.
-If you have an enquiry about a personal injury, fill out the enquiry form below, and we’ll get back to you.
+If you have an enquiry about a personal injury, don’t delay, please call us now on +353 (0)1 264 5555 or complete our Online Enquiry and we’ll be delighted to help you.